-Krakow is Poland’s cultural capital and it’s bursting with historic architecture, fantastic foodie favourites and an elegant, royal allure.
-One other important highlight, however, is the fantastic street art in Krakow.
-The vibrant colours turn the otherwise monotonous walls into rainbow-coloured masterpieces, especially in the slightly messy but ever so lively student quarters.
+Krakow is Poland’s cultural capital and it is bursting with historic architecture and fantastic foodie favourites.
+While that’s no secret, many do forget about another important highlight: the fantastic street art in Krakow.
+Vibrant colours have turned the monotonous walls into rainbow-coloured masterpieces.
+I’m sure you’ll agree with me once you see them.
+Especially those in the slightly messy but lively student quarters are worth the trip.
 That’s where you’ll find the most creative spirits, as well as the best street art in Krakow.

-The coolest places to explore some of the nicest murals in Krakow are Kazimierz and Podgórze, which are two bustling districts that border each other.
+The coolest places to explore some of the nicest murals in Krakow are Kazimierz and Podgórze.
+These two bustling districts border each other, so they’re easy to combine in one day.
 I recently saw the streets of Krakow with my own eyes, so let me tell you about some of the highlights in these areas!

 This is Where to Find the Best Street Art in Krakow